maticnetwork/zkevm-docs/README.md

 </p>

-Polygon zkEVM Builders is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on zkEVM.
+Polygon zkEVM Documentation is the documentation hub providing extensive documentation, community resources, and guides for enthusiasts and developers interested in learning about or building on zkEVM.

-The [Polygon zKEVM Builders](https://zkevm.polygon.technology) website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.
+The [Polygon zkEVM Documentation](https://zkevm.polygon.technology) website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator to build optimized websites quickly.

-## Contribute to Polygon zkEVM Builders
+## Contribute to Polygon zkEVM Documentation

 We believe one of the things that makes Polygon Labs unique is its coherent design, and we seek to retain this defining characteristic across all our solutions.
 We have defined some guidelines to ensure new contributions only ever enhance the